-The Best Practices Summit for the Sports & Entertainment Fan Journey experience is centered around Six rotating breakout sessions comprised of summit participants and facilitated by industry leaders and professionals addressing the six key challenges facing our industry related to the fan journey and experience.
+The Fan Journey Best Practices Summit for the Sports & Entertainment industry is centered around six rotating breakout sessions comprised of summit participants and facilitated by industry leaders and professionals addressing the six key challenges facing our industry related to the fan journey and experience.

 - Identify significant issues and challenges (three to six topics) requiring solutions/best practices.

 - Discuss each issue and challenge in each session to help identify all relevant aspects, lessons learned, and gaps.

 - Identify one or more solutions forming best practices for each issue or challenge.